-Recognizing a driver’s braking intensity plays a pivotal role in the development of modern driver assistance and energy management systems; and therefore, it is especially important to autonomous and electric vehicles.
-This paper aims at developing a system for recognizing a driver’s braking intensity based on the pressure produced in the brake master cylinder.
+Recognizing a driver’s braking intensity plays a pivotal role in developing modern driver assistance and energy management systems.
+Therefore, it is especially important to autonomous and electric vehicles.
+This paper aims at developing a strategy for recognizing a driver’s braking intensity based on the pressure produced in the brake master cylinder.
 In this regard, a model-based, synthetic data generation concept is used to generate the training dataset.
-This technique involves two closed-loop controlled models: an upper-level longitudinal vehicle dynamics model, and a lower-level brake hydraulic, dynamic model.
-The adaptive particularly tunable fuzzy particle swarm optimization algorithm is recruited to solve the optimal K-means clustering problem and to determine the best number of clusters and centroids into which the brake pressure data are to be divided.
+This technique involves two closed-loop controlled models: an upper-level longitudinal vehicle dynamics model and a lower-level brake hydraulic dynamic model.
+The adaptive particularly tunable fuzzy particle swarm optimization algorithm is recruited to solve the optimal K-means clustering.
+By doing so, the best number of clusters and positions of the centroids can be determined.
 The obtained results reveal that the brake pressure data for a vehicle traveling the new European driving cycle can be best partitioned into two clusters.
 A driver’s braking intensity may, therefore, be clustered as moderate or intensive.
 With the ability to automatically recognize a driver’s pedal feel, the system developed in this research could be implemented in intelligent driver assistance systems as well as in electric vehicles equipped with intelligent, electromechanical brake boosters.